coydog/coydog-resume/README.md

 * Developed fouriergen, a simple DSP synthesizer capable of harmonies, to enable music composition using shell scripting.
   [Repository](https://github.com/coydog/fouriergen)
-* Wrote breaknode.py, a Python script to test Node.js HTTP servers for vulnerability to the request pipelining denial of service attack in versions prior to October 2013.
+* Wrote Python script to test Node.js HTTP servers for vulnerability to request pipelining denial of service attack CVE-2013-4450.
 * Updated legacy ypsnarf security auditing tool for NIS+, for compatibility with modern Solaris derivatives.
 Ported the tool to Linux.
   [Repository](https://github.com/coydog/ypsnarf-2013)
-* Developed utilities using C and Bash shell scripting for drive imaging and backups on Linux, BSD, and Mac OS X. Utilities wipe free space, image the storage device using dd, and compress with gzip or bzip2, using a cryptographic hash for integrity checking.
+* Developed utilities using C and Bash for drive imaging and backups on Linux, BSD, and Mac OS X. Utilities wipe free space, image the storage device using dd, and compress with gzip or bzip2, using a cryptographic hash for integrity checking.
-* Conducted research into improving performance of consumer-market routers by offloading DHCP and DNS services onto NetBSD-current/evbarm on RaspberryPi.
+* Improved performance of consumer-market routers by offloading DHCP and DNS services onto NetBSD-current/evbarm on RaspberryPi.
-* Implemented MP3 player with web browser interface for home stereo system, using FreeBSD 3.4, Perl CGI scripts, Apache, and MySQL on a headless PC.
+* Implemented MP3 player with web browser interface for home stereo system, using FreeBSD 3.4, Perl CGI scripts, Apache, and MySQL 3 on a headless PC.
 * Wrote a portable TCP portscanner, compatible with most Unix systems, Linux, Windows, and VMS.
   [Repository](https://github.com/coydog/drunkscan)